34 Outside-the-Box Ways to Use WD-40 at Home

 Keep Wooden Tool Handles Splinter Free

 No tools can last forever, but you can prolong the life of your wood-handled tools if you keep them from splintering.
 Just rub a generous amount of WD-40 into the wood.
-It shields the wood from moisture and other corrosive elements and keep it smooth and splinter-free for the life of the tool.
-Here’s another way to renew wooden tool handles.
+It shields the wood from moisture and other corrosive elements and keeps it smooth and splinter-free for the life of the tool.

 Prevent Snow Buildup on Windows

 Does the weather forecast predict a big winter snowstorm?
-You can’t stop the snow from falling, but you can prevent it from building up on your house’s windows with these genius WD-40 uses.
+You can’t stop the snow from falling, but you can prevent it from building up on your house’s windows with a little bit of WD-40.
 Just spray WD-40 over the outside of your windows before the snow starts and the snow won’t stick.
 Here are 30 tasks for your winter home maintenance checklist.

 Keep Wasps from Building Nests